brianmartens/wgthrottler/README.md

 # wgthrottler
-A simple, easy to use waitgroup that limits concurrency across any number of running goroutines without the risk of deadlock
+A simple, easy-to-use waitgroup that limits concurrency across any number of running goroutines without the risk of deadlock

 ## Usage